Communication is a lifetime process.

 And so it begins: they learn the language needed for school (listening to instructions; following stories; learning about topics), and they learn to use their language to interact with others.
 They learn social rules, and the beginnings of the art of conversation.

 By age 6 or 7, children enter formal schooling, where they need to be able to express themselves, interact with others, and move their conversational language skills a notch higher: now they have to learn the language of school including topics, questions, and comprehensions.
-Their sounds go up another notch: now their intact speech system is intact, and the rules that they know are put on paper in the form of letters (or graphemes).
+Their sounds go up another notch: now their speech system is intact, and the rules that they know are put on paper in the form of letters (which we call 'graphemes').
 They use auditory memory, closure skills, and their ability to analyse the sounds of their language to learn to read, spell and write.

 Children progress through school, from childhood through adolescence, learning the language of academics, but also the art of conversation.
 They learn to make and maintain relationships and communicate with friends and others.
 They learn how to talk to teachers, friends, strangers.
 They learn to argue and debate.
 Many learn a second or third language.
 They learn that their social skills depend to a large extent on their language, and they use language to connect to others.